russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Healing self-esteem isn't just about changing your thoughts — it's about addressing how your body holds onto stress and fear.
 It is, in fact, the stress response that informs the feelings of self-doubt.
 Adding these practices to your routine can create a stronger sense of safety and self-worth in both your body and mind.

-Certain lifestyle changes create an environment that supports long-term self-esteem improvement.
+Certain lifestyle changes create an environment that fosters long-term improvement in self-esteem.
 These changes focus on relationships, boundaries, and reducing external stressors.

 The people you spend time with can significantly influence how you view yourself.
 Surrounding yourself with positive, encouraging individuals creates a supportive environment for your growth.